coderefinery/jupyter/content/motivation.md

 - 0 min exercises
 ```

-## Motivation for Jupyter notebooks
+## Motivation for Jupyter Notebooks

 Jupyter Notebook is a tool for creating and sharing documents that contain live code, equations, visualizations, and narrative text.